JosiahBull/festival-api/readme.md

 ## Getting Started

-Currently this api is not setup with a service such as docker, so you must have [Rust](https://www.rust-lang.org/tools/install) installed to use this api.
+Currently this api is not setup with a service such as docker, so you must have [Rust](https://www.rust-lang.org/tools/install) installed.

 This api depends on Rust, Rocket, Diesel and Postgres.